chrisnoonan98675/site/README.md

 The solution is to **not** create anchors manually.
 Let Bootstrap create them based on the heading text.

+### Formatting code

+In Markdown, you can format a block of code by surrounding the block with three backticks (```) or by indenting each line at least four spaces.
+Jekyll doesn't consistently convert code that is formatting using the backtick method.
+To format a block of code, use spaces.

 ## Writing blog posts in Jekyll (WIP)

 This section is a work in progress.
 Please don't add blog posts to Jekyll yet!